- This event has passed.

 Start at 9:30 am- end at 12 noon Pacific Daylight.
 Schedule:

-- ~10:30 am We log off the computer to nature journal outside in our own nearby nature,
+- The leave the computer to practice what we just learned in our nature journal outside in our own nearby nature,

 Who can attend

 Open to all levels.
 No experience needed.
 If you are new to nature journaling, you might like the Intro to Nature Journaling Course- see here.